Skarborn/ProgrammierProject2/README.md

 # Programming Task via Python to restore deleted objects from an img-file
 This program is the result of the task to create a Python script which restores deleted files from a copy of a disk (img-file).
-By deleting files of any kind, not everything but only the file-names are deallocated.
+By deleting files of any kind (without destroying them physically), not everything but only the file-names are deallocated.
 This is the reason why it is possible to retrieve the data just by finding it and refilling the missing parts, like the given program Restore.py does.
 The script is able to restore the formats:
 * PDF
 * JPEG